Concern Points for First-Time Job Seekers

-The candidates can check on the stages of the recruitment process to make their analysis of job description, remuneration structure, leave rules, and options of career growth.
+The candidates can check on the stages of the recruitment process to make their analysis of the job description, remuneration structure, leave rules, and options for career growth.
 The following RED FLAGS can help make your decision as a job seeker.

 Clumsy Recruitment Process

 The HR practices are going through a rigorous transformation from manual to digital.
 Employers have started using apps and top-class HR tools to refine their recruitment process.
 The digital revolution has increased the sophistication and speed of the process.

 The employer wasting time on unnecessary paperwork or making delayed decisions is not a choice to work out.

 The job description is the most vital factor for a job seeker to accept or reject a job offer.
 It is the whole interaction that an employee has with his employer.
 A candidate must know that his future manager is a person who writes his JD.
 In other words, the JD document reveals the expectations of the manager and the employer organization.